j0lib0is/User-Interface-II/ReadMe-day2.md

     -   [x] Widescreen: 1920×1080
 -   [ ] Test your webpage's accessibility with a screen reader like [this](https://support.google.com/accessibility/answer/7031755?hl=en)
 -   [ ] Start over with min-width media queries to get a feel for how a mobile first approach would be like.
 I recommend making a branch of all your content in a new folder named "mobile-first" to keep it separate
--   [ ] Test your webpage's accessibility with a screen reader like [this](https://support.google.com/accessibility/answer/7031755?hl=en)

 ## FAQs